City

 1. Speech Language Pathologist

-This role involves helping patients with speech and language disorders.
+This role involves working with patients to improve their communication skills.
 It requires a degree and a license.
-Many healthcare facilities and schools offer these positions.
+Many healthcare facilities in the area offer this opportunity.

 Find Speech Language Pathologist jobs in Zion, IL